lakshitadodeja/Machine_Learning_Team_7/index.md

     1. PCA<sup>[10]</sup>
     2. T-SNE<sup>[11]</sup>

+### Data Collection
+Our [dataset](https://www.kaggle.com/competitions/feedback-prize-effectiveness)<sup>[4]</sup> contains about 36k argumentative essays written by U.S students in grades 6-12 and contains features corresponding to the seven discourse elements - lead, position, claim, counterclaim, rebuttal, evidence and concluding statement.
+In the following sections, we will explore these datasets in detail, and develop a model to classify arguments as effective, inadequate and ineffective.

 ### Potential Results and Discussion
 All approaches will be objectively compared through metrics such as accuracy, F1 score, precision, and recall.